DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 `> cd D:\Bitcoin`

-Make a link to where you pasted the folder, in the example belowe, chainstate is pasted in “documents”:
+Make a link to where you pasted the folder, in the example below, chainstate is pasted in “documents”:

 `> cmd /c mklink /D chainstate C:\Users\1\documents\chainstate`